singer-yang/setup_your_server/README.md

 # re-open shell
 ```

-## Step 3: Create a Conda environment and install packages
+## Step 3: Create a Conda environment

 ```
 # Create a new Conda environment with Python 3.9